teopeurt/tapz/README.rst

 Requirements
 ------------

+All Python dependencies can be installed by either running setuptools or pip using the requirements.txt file in /tapz.
+Once you have the dependencies installed, you can run Tapz locally with our example project.
+Change to the /example_project directory and run ./manage.py runserver.

 Tapz needs a place to store the event data that it collects.
 While the storage backends are technically pluggable, the only one that we've tested with is Redis.
-You'll need a Redis instance running on localhost play with Tapz.
+You'll need a Redis instance running on localhost to play with Tapz.
 We've included a sample .rdb (Redis database) file in /example_project that has generated data.
 You can also generate your own set of data using the "generate_test_data" script in /test_project.

 To log events, Tapz uses Celery to ensure it doesn't block your application.